notadeejay/rbc-training/data/Week 3 Day 1/01__Advanced Selectors Reading__Reading.md

 2. Classes
 3. Ids

-CSS also has advanced selectors that we can use to get even more specific about the elements we are styling.
+CSS also has some neat selectors that allow you to select elements on your page based on their relationship to each other.

 #### Stacking Selectors